ubongab/news-scrape/README.md

 # news-scrape
 This app scans Top UK news sites and returns latest headline news items.
-There are three deployment options, A CLI, and two web apps using two web apps - using streamlit and flask
+There are three deployment options, A CLI, and two web apps using two web frameworks - streamlit and flask

 ### Built With
 * [typer](https://pypi.org/project/typer/)